Emperor Gong of Song: Reign

 By the middle of 1275, the Yuan army had controlled most of the Jiangdong region, the southern part of present-day Jiangsu Province.
 On 18 January 1276, the Yuan general Bayan showed up with his army outside Lin'an.
 The Song imperial court sent Lu Xiufu to negotiate for peace with the enemy, but Lu was forced to surrender.
 Later that year, Grand Empress Dowager Xie brought the five-year-old Zhao Xian with her to the Yuan camp to surrender.

-Historian Patricia Buckley Ebrey noted that the Yuan dynasty treated the Jurchen-led Jin dynasty's Wanyan imperial family harshly, totally butchering them by the hundreds as well as the emperor of Tangut-led Western Xia dynasty when they defeated him earlier.
-However Patricia also noted the Yuan dynasty were totally lenient on the Zhao imperial family of the Southern Song explicitly unlike the Jin dynasty in the Jingkang incident, sparing both the Southern Song royals in the capital Hangzhou like the Emperor Gong of Song and his mother as well as sparing the civilians inside it and not sacking the city, allowing them to go about their normal business, rehiring Southern Song officials.
+Historian Patricia Buckley Ebrey notes that the Yuan dynasty treated the Jurchen-led Jin dynasty's Wanyan imperial family harshly, totally butchering them by the hundreds as well as the emperor of Tangut-led Western Xia dynasty when they defeated him earlier.
+However Ebrey also says that Yuan dynasty leaders were lenient with the Zhao imperial family of the Southern Song.
+Unlike the Jin dynasty in the Jingkang incident, they spared the lives of Southern Song royals in the capital Hangzhou like the Emperor Gong of Song and his mother as well as sparing the civilians inside it and not sacking the city, allowing them to go about their normal business, rehiring Southern Song officials.
 The Yuan dynasty did not take the Southern Song palace women for themselves but instead had Han artisans in Shangdu marry the palace women.

 Remnants of the Song Empire fled southwards to Fujian and Guangdong provinces, where they continued to resist the Mongols.
 Zhao Xian's fifth brother, Zhao Shi, was enthroned as the new Emperor Duanzong.
 Zhao Shi died of illness in 1278 after fleeing the Mongols and was succeeded by his seventh brother, Zhao Bing.